Primordial Black Holes Evaporating before Big Bang Nucleosynthesis: Influence on the background

 Figure~\ref{fig:rho} shows the numerical evolution of $\rho_{\text{BH}}/\rho_{\nu}$, which is close to the analytical estimate in Eq.~\eqref{eq:-28}.
 The vertical cut-off is estimated using Eq.~\eqref{eq:-9} and the vertical dotted line indicates the temperature of nucleosynthesis, $T_{{\rm nuc}}\approx0.07$ MeV.

+When PBHs evaporate after neutrino decoupling, they inject energy and entropy into two sectors: neutrinos and the electromagnetically coupled thermal plasma which eventually reduces to photons.
+The most restrictive constraint on such an effect comes from the effective number of neutrino species, $N_{{\rm eff}}$, which would increase or decrease if the energy is mainly injected into neutrinos or photons, respectively. $N_{{\rm eff}}$ has been measured very precisely by both CMB and BBN observations.
+The latest CMB measurement is $N_{{\rm eff}}=2.99\pm0.17$~\cite{Planck:2018vyg}, and a recent BBN analysis gives $N_{{\rm eff}}=2.898\pm0.141$~\cite{Yeh:2022heq}.
+The measurements have been used to set stringent constraints on relevant new physics~\cite{Escudero:2018mvt,Escudero:2019gzq,Abazajian:2019oqj,EscuderoAbenza:2020cmq,Luo:2020sho,Luo:2020fdt,Yeh:2022heq,Li:2022dkc,Li:2023puz,Ovchynnikov:2024xyd,Ovchynnikov:2024rfu}.

-When PBHs evaporate after neutrino decoupling, their energies are injected into two sectors: neutrinos and the electromagnetically coupled thermal plasma.
-Although the fraction of PBH energy transferred to neutrinos is difficult to evaluate (due to secondary productions from particle decays), it is straightforward to estimate an upper bound on the impact by assuming that all the energy goes into neutrinos.
-In this way, Eq.~\eqref{eq:-31} can be interpreted as the maximal contribution to the effective number of neutrino species, $N_{{\rm eff}}$.
+The fraction of PBH energy transferred to neutrinos is complicated to evaluate, due to secondary productions from particle decays.
+It is, however, straightforward to estimate an upper bound on the impact by assuming that all the energy goes into neutrinos.
+In this way, Eq.~\eqref{eq:-31} can be interpreted as the maximal contribution to $N_{{\rm eff}}$.
 Consequently, $N_{{\rm eff}}$ is increased at most by

 Since $0.044$ is beyond the current sensitivity of BBN and CMB observations, PBHs with $\beta\lesssim10^{-16}\times\left(10^{9}\ {\rm g}/m_{{\rm BH},i}\right)$ cannot influence the cosmological background significantly.
 In the next section, we will show that products of PBH evaporation directly participating in hadronic interactions with BBN ingredients have a much stronger impact on BBN.
+We note here that the above estimate only applies to PBHs that evaporate after neutrino decoupling, corresponding to $m_{{\rm BH},i}\gtrsim10^{9}$ g.
+For smaller PBHs evaporating before neutrino decoupling, almost all effects caused by such PBHs are washed out by thermal interactions, except for the dilution effect on $\eta_{B}$~\cite{Boccia:2024nly}.
+However, since $\eta_{B}$ is determined from observations at later times rather than fixed {\it a priori}, this effect should not be used to impose a valid constraint.